A Theoretical Analysis of Test-Driven Code Generation: Environment feedback during generation

 The regret in Theorem~\ref{thm:reward_bound} is stated with respect to a Thompson sampling policy with full knowledge on $r_{obs}$.
 The regret with respect to the ground-truth optimal solution follows:

 \begin{corollary} Consider the setting of Theorem~\ref{thm:reward_bound}.
 Then for $\Delta := \mathbb E[r(x^*) - r(x^*_{obs})]$ it holds that

 \end{corollary}

 \paragraph{Interpretation} The bound decomposes cumulative regret into two distinct terms.
-The first term, $\tilde{\mathcal{O}}(\sqrt{T})$, is sub-linear and represents the \textit{learnable} part of the problem: by interacting with the environment (running tests on implementations), the agent reduces its uncertainty about $r_{obs}$ (syntax, library behavior, etc.).
+The first term, ${\mathcal{O}}(\sqrt{T})$, is sub-linear and represents the \textit{learnable} part of the problem: by interacting with the environment (running tests on implementations), the assistant reduces its uncertainty about $r_{obs}$ (syntax, library behavior, etc.).
 The second term, $T\Delta$, is linear.
-It represents the \textit{irreducible regret}: even if the agent perfectly understands the execution environment ($r_{obs}$), the informal description $d$ may still be ambiguous regarding the true latent algorithm $a$.
+It represents the \textit{irreducible regret}: even if the assistant perfectly understands the execution environment ($r_{obs}$), the informal description $d$ may still be ambiguous regarding the true latent algorithm $a$.
 No amount of execution feedback can resolve this specific ambiguity.

-\paragraph{Remark on Gaussianity} The bound assumes Gaussian rewards over finite token strings in $\mathcal{V}^{\text{max length}} \subseteq \mathcal{V}^*$.
-While finiteness is always enforced in Transformers~\cite{vaswani2017} due to limits on the context size, Gaussianity of rewards is a stylized simplification.
-This assumption is standard in the analysis of Bayesian optimization (e.g., \citeauthor{russo2014learning} \citeyear{russo2014learning}) and we adopt it to derive closed-form bounds that succinctly characterize the learning dynamics.
+As we uncover in the experiments, $\Delta$ can be directly estimated in practice by measuring the performance gap at convergence between an oracle setting (where an unambiguous external test suite reduces $\Delta$ to zero) and a self-test setting.